History of the Society

 (7) The Allen Cemetery (on Route 125, 200 feet up the old wood road opposite Dibble Hill Road) is the oldest in the town, with an obelisk and plaque to “Cornwall Pioneers.”
 Graves (no longer visible) date from 1739 to 1762.
 (Ethan’s father, Joseph, is the only Allen buried there.)

 (8) The Bradford Cemetery (on the hillsides overlooking Route 43, opposite Lake Road) was the original Cornwall Hollow burying ground, as early as 1757, and sheltered under tall trees, perhaps the most beautiful of them all.
 Its legible epitaphs show mostly Sedgwicks and Hulburts.

-(9) The little Southeast Cemetery (on a driveway running west from Flat Rocks Road north of Hawkins Pond) dates from the mid-19th century, when the area had an economic boom.
+(9) The little Southeast Cemetery (Great Hollow Road Cemetery, or Old Cemetery) dates from the mid-19th century, when the area had an economic boom.

 Small private burying grounds are the Wilcox Cemetery (on a wooden knoll west of Route 63, a mile north of Hautboy Hill) with family markers from 1828 to 1852; the Wright Cemetery (1846-1910; and on a knoll between Route 128 and Wright Hill Road).
 Not such a long list for 266 years.

 Among our neighbors, Kent has four graveyards; Canaan five; Litchfield has seven, all active; Lakeville-Salisbury has four; Norfolk five; and Goshen tops us all with a dozen.